MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Import-Clixml.md

 Specifies the XML files.
 Unlike **Path**, the value of the **LiteralPath** parameter is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
-Single quotation marks tell Windows PowerShell not to interpret any characters as escape sequences.
+Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: String[]